Ziaul Hoque Polash

 Ziaul Hoque Polash (born 3 February 1993) is a Bangladeshi actor and director.
-He is known for his performance in the television drama, Bachelor Point and for his portrayal of Parvez in Family Crisis where he recites rhymeless poetry.
+He is known for his performance in the television drama, Bachelor Point where he plays the character Kabila and for his portrayal of Parvez in Drama Family Crisis.

 Early life and education

 Polash was born in Kalikapur village in Sonaimuri Upazila of Noakhali district.
 He spent his youth in Nakhalpara, Dhaka.
 In 2009, Polash sat the secondary school certificate exam at the Government Laboratory School and repeated it in 2010.
 Polash sat the higher secondary leaving certificate in 2013 and enrolled at the Government Titumir College where he completed an honours degree in finance and banking.

 Career

 Polash's career began at college.
 He went on to perform in television drama series including Bachelor Point where he played Kabila.
 He also acted in dramas such as Ex-Boyfriend, Ex-Girlfriend, Bachelor Eid, Bachelor Trip, Me and You, Incomplete, and Muthophone.

 Polash is also a television assistant director and theatre producer.
 His mentor was Mostofa Sarwar Farooki.
 He has produced the plays Friend with Benefits and Surprise.
 He trained under Mostofa Sarwar Farooki for about two years.